 You can also click Find Sample Pages to search through samples available in Nintex Apps's Sample Pages GitHub repository.
 Follow the instructions at that site to open the desired page, copy its XML, and then paste the XML into the entry field.

-If you have a Nintex Apps page saved as an XML file on your machine—perhaps to share with other builders or downloaded from elsewhere—this option allows you to search for that saved XML file and upload it.
+If you have a Nintex Apps page saved as an XML file on your machine—perhaps to share with other builders or downloaded from elsewhere—this option allows you to search for that saved XML file and import it.

 -